Swan River Crossings Fremantle

 What’s happening

-Piling works underway; shared path closure and river restrictions in place
+Piling works underway; river restrictions in place

 To build the new bridge, in-river piling works are required to construct four temporary jetties and permanent bridge foundations.
 Piling commenced on 7 September 2024 and is expected to last up 12 months, weather permitting.
 These works will mostly occur during standard working hours, from Monday to Saturday 7am to 7pm.